TobikoData/sqlmesh/docs/reference/cli.md

-  format                  Format all models in a given directory. ide                     Start a browser-based SQLMesh IDE. info                    Print info. init                    Create a new SQLMesh repository. migrate                 Migrate SQLMesh to the current running version. plan                    Plan a migration of the current context's... prompt                  Uses LLM to generate a SQL query from a prompt.
+  format                  Format all models in a given directory. ide                     Start a browser-based SQLMesh IDE. info                    Print info. init                    Create a new SQLMesh repository with a default SQL dialect. migrate                 Migrate SQLMesh to the current running version. plan                    Plan a migration of the current context's... prompt                  Uses LLM to generate a SQL query from a prompt.